valeriobasile/valeriobasile.github.io/postdoc.md

 A PhD in Computer Science, Computational Linguistics, or related areas is highly recommended.
 Knowledge of Italian is not mandatory.

-For further questions and information, feel free to send an email to [mailto:valerio.basile@unito.it](valerio.basile@unito.it).
+For further questions and information, feel free to send an email to [valerio.basile@unito.it](mailto:valerio.basile@unito.it).